 And it is a lot of fun.

-Our Introduction to American Paint Company class is coming up on Sunday, February 1 at 1 pm at our studio in All Things New Again in Leesburg.
+Our Learn How to Paint Furniture class is is held every month at our studio in All Things New Again in Leesburg.
 We teach you techniques the pros use to bring new life to outdated furniture.
 At $99, our class is the best deal around.